basiqio/basiq-javascript-sdk/README.md

 - **Flow**: application
 - **Authorization URL**:
 - **Scopes**:
-  - SERVER_ACCESS: MUST only be used when making server side calls.
-If calls on the client side are made with this access token you are creating security
+  - SERVER_ACCESS: Must only be used when making server side calls.
+This will provide you an all access token so should be handled securely on the server side.
   - CLIENT_ACCESS: This token has restricted access and only allows the creation or update of a connection.
 If an attacker intercepts a request and steals your CLIENT_ACCESS token, the risk is mitigated as they will not be able to get your users' data.